I'm Eighteen: Release and reception

+Record World called the single "a tight number that is for once as dynamic as the group really is."

+Legacy

 The band played "I'm Eighteen" live on the German television show Beat-Club in 1972.
 Cooper appeared on the floor in a Wonder Woman T-shirt gripping a whiskey bottle.
 During an extended intro, Cooper declares "I ain't twenty-one", then "twenty-two" and on until "twenty-five" before the band delivers an aggressive, heavily distorted performance of the song.

 Vocalist Joey Ramone based the first song by New York punk band the Ramones, "I Don't Care", on the chords of the main riff to "I'm Eighteen".
 John Lydon wrote the song "Seventeen" on the Sex Pistols album Never Mind the Bollocks in response to "I'm Eighteen", and is said to have auditioned for the Sex Pistols by miming to an Alice Cooper song—most frequently reported as "I'm Eighteen".

-Thrash metal band Anthrax included a cover of "I'm Eighteen" on its debut album Fistful of Metal (1984).
-Creed provided a cover version of the song for the soundtrack to the 1998 teen horror movie The Faculty.
 The song "Dreamin'" on the 1998 Kiss album Psycho Circus bears such a resemblance to "I'm Eighteen" that a month after the album's release Cooper's publisher filed a plagiarism suit, settled out of court in Cooper's favor.